 The company exhibited for the first time in 2010, at The Knitting and Stitching Show, London, and continues to produce jewellery collections, jewellery knitting kits and other accessories and notions.

 The designs are eastern inspired, drawing on historical jewellery collections from the Indian sub-continent, recapturing the elegance and opulence of past-times.

 Suraya Hossain is the designer and creator behind Mahliqa.

-Formally a solicitor by profession, she took a career break from law to bring up her young family, and took up jewellery making as a hobby.
+Formally a solicitor by profession, she took a career break to bring up her young family, and took up jewellery making as a hobby.

 Her journey into textile jewellery began in 2005, when she discovered some wire in an art store in London.
 As a knitter, she decided to try and knit with it, and her obssession with knitted wire jewellery began.
 In 2008, she took the plunge and formally started her jewellery business.

 As a London-born British Asian, Suraya draws on her cultural heritage of arts and handicrafts from the Indian Sub-continent.
 She is inspired by the classic jewellery created in India and Persia in past centuries, where there is a rich history of intricate filigree work in gold, which she re-creates by knitting and crocheting in fine gold wires.
 Many pieces are named after Asian/Middle-Eastern themes or places.

 Her collections also explore the traditional art of stitch in jewellery, using wire to reflect the patterns of knit, stitch and crochet in her designs.
 She also incorporates hand-dyed textiles into her work, collaborating with other skilled makers.